 Self-talk is one of the most powerful predictors of an athlete’s behavior and performance under pressure.
 How you speak to yourself matters.
 Self-talk impacts your emotions, behavior, and relationships.
 Developing awareness and control over your self-talk in pressure situations is an absolutely vital step on your path to optimal performance.

-[Read more…] about Self-Talk: A Powerful Predictor of PerformanceThe Power of Gratitude in Sport
+[Read more…] about How to Stop Negative Self-TalkThe Power of Gratitude in Sport

 What is Gratitude?

 The impact of gratitude in sport is often overlooked by players and coaches.
-Gratitude is both a powerful positive emotion (temporary) and a character trait (consistent) that can be developed with intentionality over the course of a season (Gabana et al., 2019).
+Gratitude is so much more than just a temporary feel-good emotion in response to counting your blessings.
+Gratitude has the potential to be a consistent character trait developed with intentionality over the course of a season or a lifetime.

-The term gratitude comes from the Latin word “gratia” which means thankfulness or gratefulness (Oppland, 2017).
-“The gratitude muscle is like any other muscle, in that it must be flexed periodically to remain strong” (Oppland, 2017).
+The term gratitude comes from the Latin word “gratia” which means thankfulness or gratefulness .
+“The gratitude muscle is like any other muscle, in that it must be flexed periodically to remain strong”.
 The key takeaway here is that you can cultivate gratitude and become a more grateful person, athlete, and teammate by treating gratitude like a skill you train in your sport.
 In other words, the more you practice gratitude, the more naturally and consistently it will come to you.

 [Read more…] about The Power of Gratitude in SportSpotlight on Athlete Vulnerability